 Do You Invest in the Internal Collaboration and Communication System?

 Beyond your website, do you ever make an investment in the internal collaboration and communication system of your ministry?
-All those people who are thriving in the digital culture are getting used to a new breed of communication systems with features of team collaboration, online meetings, including video conferencing, project management, searchable online resources, and a multi-channel group chatting.
+All those people who are thriving in the digital culture are getting used to a new breed of communication systems with features of team collaboration, online meetings, including video conferencing, project management, searchable online resources, and multi-channel group chatting.
 Wherever you are working today, you have been a user of those communication systems.
 These are a crucial operating system and infrastructure on which people are collaborating to make difference.
 Many motivated leaders became so frustrated when they decided to move on with a church revitalization project because they couldn’t move forward an inch with the project.
 It was simply because there didn’t exist a ministry operating system with which a team of the motivated ministry leadership could collaborate together.

 Did you ever feel stuck?
 When trying to develop culturally competent leadership, you must invest in a team collaboration and communication platform.
-I’m working on a 180-day ministry plan to the turn-around of a staggering church.
+I’m working on a 180-day ministry plan for the turn-around of a staggering church.
 The first step, besides investing in people, is to set up a collaboration and communication layer into your ministry operating system.
 This will help to unstuck any stagnant ministry and to mobilize your ministry into higher gears.